crypt0miester/merkle-airdropper/README.md

 Please test the code througouhly before running.

-Any loss of funds cannot is your own responsibility as this is a one day project done without audits.
+Any loss of funds is your own responsibility as this is a one day project done without audits.

 all the data needed is in the app folder